Reign of Assassins: Release

-Reception
+Receptio

 The film received positive critical reception at the Venice Film Festival.
 L'Express praised the sword-fighting scenes in the film.
 Il Sole 24 Ore referred to the film as "a breath of fresh air" at the festival, noting the fighting scenes and the film's humor.
 The Hollywood Reporter wrote "the beautifully balanced story finds time for humor and a piercingly romantic finale.
 This lush visual treat should have no trouble finding kung fu audiences, with crossover potential to the Western art circuit."
 Variety gave the film a positive review, referring to it as "A delightful martial-arts romp that makes up in wit and exuberance what it occasionally lacks in clarity and finesse".
 Screen International wrote that "It might lack the sheer visual poetry of Crouching Tiger, Hidden Dragon, but its scenes of sword-play are wonderful and once the story gathers momentum it is absorbing and entertaining." and went on to praise the acting of Michelle Yeoh calling her a "wonderfully charismatic talent, aging gracefully but still retains a poise and style that really sets her apart."
 Derek Elley of Film Business Asia gave the film 9 stars out of 10 and wrote that "without heavy resort to visual effects, and without going too far down any one stylistic road, the film gives new life to a genre that's been pulled every which way in the past 20 years in search of new thrills."